 The problem with digital sharecropping is that at any given moment, the overseers, as Carr calls them, can change the rules and completely wipe out your harvest.
 (Eg. Mark Zuckerberg changing terms of service on Facebook, or Twitter suspending your account without any notice.)

-Even though there is an inherent risk with digital sharecropping on social media platforms, they provide real estate agents and brokers opportunities to build and grow their business.
+Even though there is an inherent risk with digital sharecropping on social media platforms, they provide real estate agents and teams the opportunity to build and grow their business.

 It is wise to refrain from relying exclusively on these platforms.
 Instead, use them as distribution channels or accelerators to send buyers and sellers to the place that matters most: your personal website.